vrockai/pipeline-test/docs/content.md

 ---

-## Structural and quantitative alterations of gut microbiota in experimental small bowel obstruction
+## Structural and quantitative alterations of gut microbiota in experimental small bowel obstruction.
+ 07.08.2021, _J Mo, L Gao, N Zhang, J Xie, D Li, T Shan, L Fan_

+To investigate structural and quantitative alterations of gut microbiota in an experimental model of small bowel obstruction.

 [Source](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0255651)

+10.1371/journal.pone.0255651

 ---

-## Host adaptation in gut Firmicutes is associated with sporulation loss and altered transmission cycle
+## Host adaptation in gut Firmicutes is associated with sporulation loss and altered transmission cycle.
+ 05.08.2021, _HP Browne, A Almeida, N Kumar, K Vervier, AT Adoum, E Viciani, NJR Dawson, SC Forster, C Cormie, D Goulding, TD Lawley_

+Human-to-human transmission of symbiotic, anaerobic bacteria is a fundamental evolutionary adaptation essential for membership of the human gut microbiota.
+However, despite its importance, the genomic and biological adaptations underpinning symbiont transmission remain poorly understood.
+The Firmicutes are a dominant phylum within the intestinal microbiota that are capable of producing resistant endospores that maintain viability within the environment and germinate within the intestine to facilitate transmission.
+However, the impact of host transmission on the evolutionary and adaptive processes within the intestinal microbiota remains unknown.

 [Source](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02428-6)

+10.1186/s13059-021-02428-6

 ---